-During the month of January, the following articles were the most frequently downloaded scholarship from GW Law’s Scholarly Commons:
+During the month of October, the most popular papers from GW Law Scholarly Commons were:

 Renée Lettow Lerner, Thomas Nast’s Crusading Legal Cartoons (850 downloads)

 Daniel J. Solove, A Brief History of Information Privacy Law (790 downloads)

 Cynthia Lee, The Gay Panic Defense (770 downloads)

 Jessica K. Steinberg et al., COVID, Crisis, and Courts, 99 Tex.
 L. Rev. Online 10 (2020).

 Arthur E. Wilmarth, Taming the Megabanks: Why We Need a New Glass-Steagall Act (2020).

 Arthur E. Wilmarth, Opinion, To Restore Financial Stability, Bring Back Glass-Steagall, The Hill (October 29, 2020 11:00 AM), https://thehill.com/opinion/finance/518803-to-restore-financial-stability-bring-back-glass-steagall?rnd=1601411627.